cbta/cbtallc.com/contents/services/immigration-services.md

 title: "Immigration Services"
 url-title: "immigration"
 ---
-Our practice offers psychological assessment for clients involved in immigration related issues such as asylum cases, deportation orders and immigrant spousal abuse, among others.
-We work with several of the largest immigration practices in the greater Boston area.
-References are available.
+Our practice offers psychological assessment for those involved in immigration-related issues such as asylum cases, deportation orders and spousal abuses, among others.
+We work with many of the largest immigration practices in the Greater Boston Area.
+References are available upon request.

-At CBTA we are proud of our competitive fees and speedy and professional consultation with attorneys in need of immigration-related evaluations.
+CBTA offers competitive fees and speedy services for attorneys in need of immigration-related consultations.
 We do thorough and professional evaluations that yield comprehensive psychological reports for use in filings.

-Our clinical interviews examine the following issues:
+In the past, our clinical interviews have helped clients in cases involving:

 - Family separation and its psychological consequences
 - Psychological assessment of past persecution and/or fear of future persecution
 - Spousal/partner abuse and violence
 - Comprehensive psychological reports for use in filings
-- And other issues